shendrix07/sunmoontide/README.md

 ### Requirements:
 - Python 3.4
-- Packages: Numpy, pandas, pyephem, etc etc etc etc????
+- Packages: numpy, pandas, pyephem, matplotlib, pytz

 ----------------------

 The main input for the Sun * Moon * Tide calendar maker is a NOAA Tide Prediction annual text file.
 In addition to the tidal highs and lows used to create tidal fluctuation curves, this file includes all the location information that is used to calculate sun and moon data, as well as details like the calendar’s year and place name.

-Rather than tie the code too closely to the URLs that worked at the time the calendar maker was first written, or redo the station search capabilities of the NOAA website, the user of the calendar maker must manually download the NOAA Tide Prediction annual text file for the station and year for which s/he wants to make a calendar. http://tidesandcurrents.noaa.gov/tide_predictions.html Or just google “NOAA tide predictions”.
+The user of the calendar maker must manually download the NOAA Tide Prediction annual text file for the station and year for which s/he wants to make a calendar. http://tidesandcurrents.noaa.gov/tide_predictions.html Or just google “NOAA tide predictions”.